Go to The Journal of Clinical Investigation

 Abstract

 Uracil DNA glycosylase (UNG) excises uracil and 5-fluorouracil bases from DNA and is implicated in fluorodeoxyuridine (FdU) resistance.
-Here we explore the effects of inhibiting UNG activity, or depleting the UNG protein, in two mouse syngeneic models for colorectal cancer.
-Overexpressing the uracil DNA glycosylase inhibitor protein in mismatch repair (MMR)-deficient MC38 cells injected into C57/B6 mice delayed tumor growth and prolonged survival when combined with FdU.
-Combining UNG inhibition with FdU numerically increased CD4+ T lymphocytes and B cells compared to FdU or UNG inhibition alone, suggesting an immune component to the effects.
-In contrast, shRNA depletion of UNG in the absence of FdU treatment resulted in 70% of mice clearing their tumors, and a 3-fold increase in overall survival compared to FdU.
-Analysis of MC38 tumor-infiltrating immune cells showed UNG depletion increased monocyte and dendritic cell populations, with CD8+ T cells also numerically increased. shRNA depletion of UNG in MMR-proficient CT-26 cells injected into Balb/C mice produced minimal benefit; the addition of anti-PD-1 antibody synergized with UNG-depletion to increase survival.
+Here we explore the effects of inhibiting UNG activity, or depleting the UNG protein, in 2 mouse syngeneic models for colorectal cancer.
+Overexpressing the small UNG inhibitor protein (UGI) in mismatch repair–deficient (MMR-deficient) MC38 cells injected into C57BL/6J mice delayed tumor growth and prolonged survival when combined with FdU.
+Combining UNG inhibition with FdU numerically increased CD4+ T lymphocytes and B cells compared with FdU or UNG inhibition alone, suggesting an immune component to the effects.
+In contrast, shRNA depletion of UNG in the absence of FdU treatment resulted in 70% of mice clearing their tumors, and a 3-fold increase in overall survival compared with FdU.
+Analysis of MC38 tumor–infiltrating immune cells showed UNG depletion increased monocyte and dendritic cell populations, with CD8+ T cells also numerically increased. shRNA depletion of UNG in MMR-proficient CT-26 cells injected into BALB/c mice produced minimal benefit; the addition of anti–PD-1 antibody synergized with UNG depletion to increase survival.
 Cytotoxic T cell depletion abolished the benefits of UNG depletion in both models.
-These findings suggest UNG inhibition and/or depletion could enhance antitumor immune response in humans.
+These findings suggest UNG inhibition and/or depletion could enhance antitumor immune responses in humans.

 Authors

-Eric S. Christenson, Brandon E. Smith, Thanh J. Nguyen, Alens Valentin, Soren Charmsaz, Nicole E Gross, Sarah M. Shin, Alexei Hernandez, Won Jin Ho, Srinivasan Yegnasubramanian, James T. Stivers
+Eric S. Christenson, Brandon E. Smith, Thanh J. Nguyen, Alens Valentin, Soren Charmsaz, Nicole E. Gross, Sarah M. Shin, Alexei Hernandez, Won Jin Ho, Srinivasan Yegnasubramanian, James T. Stivers

 ×